Configuring WebdriverIO

 If you do not already use WebdriverIO in your project, we recommend starting with Playwright as it is easier to configure and has more flexible API.

-field in your tsconfig.json
+property in your config:

 import { defineConfig } from 'vitest/config'